How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 • Participants became preoccupied with food

-• Depression and anxiety increased significantly
+• Depression, anxiety, and irritability increased

-• Irritability and social withdrawal worsened
+• Social withdrawal worsened

-• Some developed eating disorder-like behaviors
+• Some developed eating-disorder-like behaviors

-Why Mental Health Improves With Nutrition (But Not Right Away)
+Why Mental Health Improves With Nutrition — But Not Right Away

 A common fear in recovery is: